ShouyangDong/TensorCompiler/tensor_program.md

 Introduction
 ============
-In the above figure, the tensor operator linear, add, relu, and softmax are all primitive tensor functions.
+In the below figure, the tensor operator linear, add, relu, and softmax are all primitive tensor functions.
 Notably, many different abstractions can represent (and implement) the same primitive tensor function add (as shown in the figure below).
 We can choose to call into pre-built framework libraries(e.g. torch.add or numpy.add), and leverage an implementation in python.
 In practice, primitive functions are implemented in low-level languages such as C/C++ with sometimes a mixture of assembly code.

 ![primitive tensor function](./image/function.png)